 Land Law > Priority of Interests

 Priority determines which interests survive when land is sold or mortgaged, and which are defeated.
 Candidates frequently lose marks by misapplying the basic rule (first in time), by confusing registered interests with minor interests, or by failing to check whether an earlier interest is registered or overriding.
-Priority is one of the most heavily tested topics in SQE1 Land Law.
+Priority is an important topic to revise for SQE1 Land Law.

 What Is Priority of Interests in SQE1?